ZainulAbidin-7/Pizza-Sales-Insights/README.md

 Sales by Category & Size: Breaking down revenue to see if customers prefer "The Big Meat" in Large or "The Hawaiian" in Medium.

-Top & Bottom Performers: Identifying the best-sellers and the underdogs to help with menu engineering.

 📂 What's Inside?